AJsLearningLab/OOCP/README.md

 Pin 3 (RX) -> TX
 GND -> GND
 5V -> VCC
-Pin 4 -> DTR

 Arduino Uno <-> Momentary Push Button:

-Pin 5 -> One leg of the button
+Pin 6 -> One leg of the button
-GND -> The other leg of the button (use a 10kΩ resistor to connect the button leg to GND)
+GND -> The other leg of the button

-Make sure to use the appropriate power supply for your thermal printer.
-Some thermal printers may require a separate power supply with a higher current rating.

 ## Installation